CalebLItalien/notes/Chapter 1/Chapter 1 Proposal.md

 sources include a number of different secondary sources, personal accounts, early documentation on the ACM (an early computer-focused organization), and I hope through this research to find primary sources which can illuminate the questions I have.

-## Flow of Conversation
-MTAC and the first professional computing organization, human computers before and during WW2
-	Talk about ACM and IEEE
-ENIAC, Mark I, and the transition off of human computers to automated computing
-	Recruitment of human computers to be first programmers Postwar, professionalization and commercialization

 ## Sources
 ### Secondary
 - The Technical and Social History of Software Engineering, Capers Jones